M-Miyazako/GithubCommentHelper/README.md

 ### Configuration
 1. Click on the extension icon and select "Options"
-2. Set your preferred image and video widths (in pixels)
+2. Set your preferred image and video dimensions:
+   - Image width and height (in pixels)
+   - Video width and height (in pixels)
+3. Enable/disable overwriting of existing img/video tag dimensions
-3. Configure table headers for each column
+4. Configure table headers for each column
-4. Set column alignments (left, center, right)
+5. Set column alignments (left, center, right)
-5. Save your settings
+6. Save your settings

 ## Requirements
 - Google Chrome browser